mne-tools/mne-python/doc/source/manual/morph.rst

 .. note:: mne_average_estimates requires    that the number of vertices in the stc files are the same and that    the vertex numbers are identical.
 This will be the case if the files    have been produced in mne_make_movie using    the ``--morph`` option.

-.. note:: It is straightforward to read and write stc    files using the MNE Matlab toolbox described in Chapter 10 and    thus write custom Matlab functions to realize more complicated custom    group analysis tools.
+.. note:: It is straightforward to read and write stc    files using the MNE Matlab toolbox described in :ref:`ch_matlab` and    thus write custom Matlab functions to realize more complicated custom    group analysis tools.